WHAT TO DO IN THE EVENT OF FIRE

-Housing Solutions has a full fire safety programme in place.
-We work closely with industry experts and the local fire service to ensure we comply with all necessary fire regulations which includes (but is not limited to) the following:
+We have a full fire safety programme in place.
+We use Savills UK as our 'Competent Person'.
+They help to ensure we comply with all necessary fire regulations which includes (but is not limited to) the following:

 • Annual comprehensive Fire Risk Assessments (FRA) of all blocks of flats as well as sheltered and supported schemes.